sfirke/janitor/README.md

 The main janitor functions:

 -   perfectly format data.frame column names;
--   isolate partially-duplicate records; and
+-   provide quick one- and two-variable tabulations (i.e., frequency tables and crosstabs); and
--   provide quick one- and two-variable tabulations (i.e., frequency tables and crosstabs).
+-   isolate partially-duplicate records.

 Other janitor functions nicely format the results of these tabulations.
 Together, these tabulate-and-report functions approximate popular features of SPSS and Microsoft Excel.